kwadroke/eetrek/README.md

 # EETrek

-A Trek-like mod for Empty Epsilonk
+A Trek-like mod for Empty Epsilon.